K. T. Rama Rao: Role in GHMC elections

 Elections to the Greater Hyderabad Municipal Corporation (GHMC), the urban local government body of Hyderabad, were conducted in February 2016.
 Rao was made in-charge of the party's campaign for the election.
 He was entrusted with the complete responsibility of the party's campaign and publicity strategy since KCR was preoccupied with MLC polls.
 The odds were against the party in the city election since it had won only 2 out of 24 Assembly seats in previous GHMC elections.

-The election has seen Rao actively touring all 150 wards of the city in a span of one week, conducting more than 100 public meetings while canvasing for TRS.
+The election has seen Rao actively touring all 150 wards of the city in a span of one week, conducting more than 100 public meetings while canvassing for TRS.
 Starting as early as 6 am every day, he worked round the clock to participate and engage with important leaders in the campaign sending a strong message to party cadre.
 He was seen to use his marketing skills and political experience to promote the party as a strong contender in the election.

 Hyderabad is a bastion for urban-centric parties like the Bharatiya Janata Party and Telugu Desam Party (TDP) which draw their support from the large Seemandhra population and working class residing in the city.
 Proving the allegations that the ruling party was trying to conduct elections during the Sankranti vacation were wrong, Rao asserted that he believed in inclusive leadership and that the party would win with the votes of Seemandhra people, exuding confidence that the people of Andhra region would also vote for the TRS seeing the development works of the government.

 His initiatives as the IT minister of the State won the confidence of both the people and industry leaders making his campaign a success.
 He also reached out to Bengalis, Jains, Sikhs, Muslims and "basti log".
 The induction of local basti leaders, announcement of the double-bedroom scheme, regularisation of house sites and uninterrupted water supply attracted people from the basti to vote for the party in large numbers.

 As a result, TRS won in 99 out of the 150 wards in the city, virtually wiping out the BJP, Indian National Congress (INC) and TDP.
 Political analysts attributed this to the articulate speeches of the double master's degree holder turned-politician that won the hearts of Hyderabadis and positioned him as the most preferred leader among young voters.

 Rao is lauded for the victory of TRS in the GHMC polls since the party had a bitter loss when it contested for the local government (Municipal Corporation of Hyderabad) elections in 2002, when it ended up winning just one division.